 Other ways to meet the threshold are more complicated and involve opinions from medical experts.
 In general, you must have what’s called objective proof of injury to meet the no-fault threshold.
 Injuries like whiplash or traumatic brain injury fall under the category of injuries that require an expert opinion.

 Somebody must be able to look at you, or the results of a test performed on you and be able to point to what happened, to be able to see the injury itself.
 That’s what they mean by objective proof.

-On the other hand we have what are called subjective complaints.
-Those are things that you experience but other people can’t see, like pain, discomfort, stiffness, these are not complaints or types of evidence that are recognized by the no-fault law.
+On the other hand, we have what are called subjective complaints.
+Those are things that you experience but other people can’t see, like pain, discomfort, and stiffness, these are not complaints or types of evidence that are recognized by the no-fault law.

 And that’s going to leave a lot of people out in the cold.
 While they may get their medical bills paid or get their lost wages replaced, they’re not going to be able to make a personal injury claim and it doesn’t matter whose fault the accident was.

 Negligence isn’t enough to qualify for a personal injury claim